adlnet/xAPI-Spec/xAPI.md

 ### 6.3 Concurrency

 ##### Description
-Concurrency control makes certain that an API consumer does not PUT changes based on old data into an LRS.
+Concurrency control makes certain that an API consumer does not PUT or POST changes based on old data into an LRS.

 ##### Details
-xAPI will use HTTP 1.1 entity tags ([ETags](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.19)) to implement optimistic concurrency control in the portions of the API where PUT may overwrite existing data, being:
+xAPI will use HTTP 1.1 entity tags ([ETags](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.19)) to implement optimistic concurrency control in the portions of the API where PUT or POST may overwrite existing data, being:

 * State API
 * Agent Profile API
 * Activity Profile API

-The State API will permit PUT requests without concurrency headers, since state conflicts are unlikely.
+The State API will permit PUT and POST requests without concurrency headers, since state conflicts are unlikely.
 The requirements below only apply to Agent Profile API and Activity Profile API.